MissMeg/oop-for-beginners/Beginner_OOP/README.md

 > "Tom is 5 months old."
 ```

+#### Quiz Time #3

+Post your answers to this quiz as comments on [this issue](https://github.com/MissMeg/oop-practice/issues/15) and I will check them out! *If you need to play around with some code first, check out the [practice_2.py file](https://github.com/MissMeg/oop-practice/blob/master/practice_files/practice_3.py) for the code used here in the examples that you can run in your own IDE to practice and play around with.*

+1) What is a inheritance?
+2) Create a parent class.
+3) Create a sub class that inherits from the parent class.
+4) Use a method from the parent class on the child class to show they are connected.

+## Section 4

 ### Encapsulation

 Encapsulation is one of the crucial OOP concepts in which access to object methods and variables can be restricted.